jafaraja/Desimal/README.md

-# Desimal
-Decimal to Binary, Hexadecimal, and Octal
+### Decimal

+- Convert to Binary.
+- Convert to Hexadecimal.
+- Convert to Octal.

+Thanks.